 In a word, YES!
 Sipping drinks through a straw can certainly provide an additional layer of protection for our teeth and gums.
-Especially when we take to sloshing down some sugary slurry or acidic alcohol, straws can help prevent the cavity creeps from making holes in our teeth and even limit staining or discoloration.
+Especially when we take to sloshing down some sugary slurry or acidic alcohol, straws can help prevent the cavity creeps from making holes in our teeth and even limit staining or discolouration.

 Straws Can Prevent Stained Teeth & Help Limit Exposure to Some Causes of Tooth Decay